sunnybeta/one4all/systemdesign/README.md

 In real world, there is a degree of availbility and consistency which has to be kept in mind before designing a distributed system.

+## Caching

+Caching is mechanism used to enhance performance and response time which provides a backup fast access rather than reading from slow storage.

+### Types of Cache

+#### L1
+Smallest and fastest cache integrated in the CPU itself which stores frequenctly accessed data and instructions allowing the CPU to quickly access them without having to fetch them from slower memory.

+#### L2
+L2 cache is larger and slower than L1 typically embedded on the CPU.

+#### L3
+L3 cache is even larger than  L2 and is often shared between multiple CPU cores

+#### Transalation Lookaside Buffer (TLB)
+TLB stores virtual to physical address translations and is used by the CPU to quickly translate virutal memory address to physical memory address reducing the time taken to access data from memory.

+#### Page

+Page cache is used by the operating system to access blocks of data in memory.
+When a program requests some data, the OS can quickly retrieve it from memory instead of reading it from the disk.

+#### Inode Cache

+Incode cache is used by the operating system to speed up file system operations by reducing the number of disk access required to access files and directories.

+#### HTTP Cache

+On the applicationfront end, web browsers can cache HTTP responses to enable faster retrieval of data.
+First time the response is returned with an expiration policy in the HTTP header.
+If we request this data again, we will return the data from cache if available.

+#### Load Balancer Cache

+Some load balancers can cache ressources to reduce the load on the backend servers.

+#### Not Always In-Memory Cache

+- Message brokers like Kafka cache loads of messages on disk for long periods of time bsaed on retention policy.
+- Distributed caches such as redis can store key value paris in memory providing higher read-wrte performance.
+- Elastic search can index data for log search and document search providing quick and effieicny access.
+- In databases, the data is written in a write-ahead log before being indexed in a B-tree.
+The buffer pool is a mempry area for saving qurey results.
+Materialized views can precompute results for faster performance.

+### Backend Cache

+#### Spatial Cache

+When we retrieve data from a disk to pull a certain block of data, we might as well retrieve the nearby blocks so that if future requests require these blocks we can avoid another disk read.

+#### Temporal Cache

+When we retreive a piece of data again and again, this latest piece of data might be very important and will be ranked higher among other data points which are cached.
+Least Recently Used cache (LRU) is such an example.

+#### Distributed Cache

+For distributed caching, we need to keep the cache in sync with the main data source.
+This is the hardest problem in backend engineering.

+##### Write-Through Cache

+* Update the cache first and then update the disk
+* Update the database and cache both at the same time.
+* Update the cache first and then the cache updates the database.

+Now when we query for some data, we can guarantee that the cache will have the latest data.

+##### Write-Back Cache

+* Write to the cache and then its the duty of the cache store to update the disk asynchornously.
+The idea isat regular intervals we take all this data in batches and update the disk.

+It is difficult guarantee persistence.
+We lost the Durability from ACID properties.

 ## CDN

 A *CDN (Content Delivery Network)* brings content closer to the user as